jaredly/PudgePacket.github.io/_posts/2014-07-28-first-taste-of-rust.markdown

 }
 {% endhighlight %}

 For a 'C style' language there are a few things that look like they're missing, namely any kind of return statement.
-This is because Rust returns by having the block produce an expression, and match returns the expression that was matched. `return` still exists but it is used for returning early from loops and the like.
+This is because Rusts return is implicit.
+Match works the same way, returning the matching expression. `return` still exists as a keyword but it is used for returning early from loops and the like.

 Next we have to combine the two concepts to get our parser going, matching on the lines from the file.
 We already know the first letter of each line is what we need to parse so what's left is to make a function that takes a line of text and tells us what type of line it is.

 {% highlight rust %}
-fn parse_line(line: &String) {}
+fn parse_line(line: &str) {}
 {% endhighlight %}

-Since String is a wrapper class around the data we need to get a slice of it, `.as_slice()`.
-Slices are more or less equivalent to an array of characters.
-Next we need to get an iterator to grab any of the characters, `.chars()`.
+We need to get an iterator to grab any of the characters, an iterator is made by calling `.chars()`.
 Finally we'll call next on the iterator to grab what will be the first character off of the iterator, `.next()`.
 All up this leaves us with our potential first character.

 {% highlight rust %}
-let first_character = line.as_slice().chars().next();
+let first_character = line.chars().next();
 {% endhighlight %}

 `first_character` is now an [Option](http://doc.rust-lang.org/std/option/)\<char\> that might contain a character.
 From a C++ perspective we can think of Option as an enum that holds different types instead of different values.
 Option can be Some\<char\> or None.
 In this instance we're pattern matching against type as well as value, the type of Some\<char\> or None as well as the individual char value.
 What we're left with is: